Alonso-del-Arte/chess/doc/GameRules.md

 piece must be to be worth adjusting and potentially disrupting the game.

-It is an actual rule that once you touch a piece that you have not declared an intention to adjust you're committed to moving that piece that turn, and must make a valid move with that piece even if it is strategically disadvantageous.
+It is an actual rule that once you touch a piece that you have not declared an intention to adjust you're committed to moving that piece that turn.
+You must make a valid move with that piece even if it is strategically disadvantageous.
 This rule is generally enforced even in an informal context, though it may be relaxed for coaching.